RahulxDx/RahulxDx/README.md

 </div>
 <br>

 ### About Me
 - 🤖 **Passionate in AI/ML**: Continuously exploring the infinite possibilities of artificial intelligence and machine learning.
-- 👨🏻‍💻 **Currently Learning**: Diving deep into Data Structures and Algorithms (DSA) to strengthen my problem-solving skills, while also mastering Flutter for building cross-platform mobile apps.
+- 👨🏻‍💻 **Currently Learning**: Diving deep into Data Structures and Algorithms (DSA) to strengthen my problem-solving skills, while also mastering Flutter for building cross-platform mobile apps, learning Django for web development, and exploring NVIDIA DeepStream SDK for real-time AI applications.
 - 👯 **Open to Collaboration**: Actively seeking to collaborate on innovative ML/AI projects.
 - 🤔 **Looking for Help**: Guidance on placements and career opportunities would be invaluable.
 - 💬 **Ask Me About**: Technology, AI/ML trends, or anything tech-related.